An Interview with Jeff Garret

-Renowned coin expert and best-selling author, Jeff Garrett, sat down with us recently to discuss the new second edition of his popular book, 100 Greatest U.S. Modern Coins.
+Renowned coin expert, American Numismatist, and best-selling author, Jeff Garrett, sat down with us recently to discuss the new second edition of his popular book, 100 Greatest U.S. Modern Coins.
 During our interview, we couldn't help but also ask Jeff about his most recent headline-grabbing purchase: the famous 1913 Liberty Head Nickel which he bought at auction for over $3.1 million dollars!

 Q: Jeff, you're well known as the co-author of the best-selling book 100 Greatest U.S. Coins.
 Many of the coins featured in that previous book date from 1700 and 1800's.
 Can you tell us why you chose to focus on modern U.S. coins for your new book?

 A: My book, 100 Greatest United States Coins, has been very popular.
 The book is now into its third edition.
 I believe the reason for that popularity is the great stories those coins have to tell.
 The problem for most collectors however is that the majority of the coins in the 100 Greatest US Coins book today cost tens of thousands (if not millions) of dollars.
 The current price record for a United States coins is over $10,000,000.
 That was for a superb 1794 Silver Dollar which sold at auction early this year.
 For years I have been asked by readers if I could write a book about coins that the average collector could afford.
 After considerable research I realized that many modern United States coins also have incredible stories to tell.
 I also wanted to give readers a chance to own something that might appreciate in value.
 One of my biggest business mistakes ever was not buying some of the coins listed in the 100 Greatest United States Coins.
 Those coins have soared in value as collectors and investors focus on buying coins with compelling stories.
 Many now call this trophy hunting for coin collectors!